ldemidov/MessageTransitExample/README.md

     }
 ```

-Then by implementing an IParsingStrategy to convert the binary data into a desired message object, you can create MessageReceiver object using this strategy.
-Processing classes that implement the IObserver<T> class can subscribe and receive notifications from this receiver.
+Then by implementing an IParsingStrategy to convert the binary data into a desired message object, you can create MessageReceiver object can be subscribed to.
+Processing classes that implement the IObserver<T> class would subscribe and receive notifications from MessageReceiver.

 Example implementation.
 See the TestApp.MessageTransit project for full example implementation.
 ```